Understanding How to Manage Fatigue Risk

 Assessment process: No formal assessment.
 Formative feedback is provided by the facilitator.

 Course size: 16 persons maximum at our Aviation Safety Academy or on-site at your facility.
+12 persons maximum for virtual classroom.

 As part of managing operational safety, fatigue is simply another hazard.
 This course is designed to help you to understand how fatigue risk management differs from managing other areas of safety, and how it can be combined within your overall management system.